andreshg112/php-challenge-bot/README.md

 ## Add environment variables

-Please, add the provided values for MAIL\_\*, AMDOREN_API_KEY, and SENTRY_LARAVEL_DSN.
+Please, add the provided values for MAIL_PASSWORD, AMDOREN_API_KEY, and SENTRY_LARAVEL_DSN.
 The last one is optional, but it allows me to check and fix bugs.

 ## Open your browswer